 With several factors at play, demand for roofing granules has gone through the proverbial roof, and manufacturers are doing everything they can to keep up.

-This surge in demand, combined with the abrasive nature of roofing granules, has put added strain on roofing granule production plants, leaving plant managers with a challenge, as endless production runs leave little room for unexpected downtime and repairs.
+This surge in demand, combined with the abrasive nature of roofing granules, has put added strain on roofing granule production equipment, leaving plant managers with a challenge, as endless production runs leave little room for unexpected downtime and repairs.

 As such, preventative rotary drum maintenance has never been more critical at roofing granule manufacturing facilities.
 What follows are guidelines from the FEECO Customer Service Team on keeping rotary drums operating reliably with minimal downtime during busy times.